Mariazelle Goonetilleke

-Mariazelle Goonetilleke (මරියසෙල් ගුණතිලක) is a Sri Lankan singer and musician.
+Mariazelle Goonetilleke (මරියසෙල් ගුණතිලක; 11 June 1958 – 10 July 2026) was a Sri Lankan singer.

 Early years

 Mariazelle Goonetilleke was born in Nugegoda located in Colombo, Sri Lanka.
 She began her music career at the age of seven.
 At the age of ten Mariazelle won the junior section of the Ceylon Observer All Island Talent Competition.
 This allowed her to join a pre-teen group of young musicians called the "Junior Rhythmiers", a popular Sri Lankan music group.
 The group became well known in the 1960s when they were featured on Radio Ceylon, the oldest radio station in South Asia.
 It "ruled the airwaves" during the 1950s and 1960s, so any exposure on Radio Ceylon was a huge boost to young artists on the island.

 Kandy Lamissi

 According to the Sunday Observer of Colombo winning the Ceylon Observer Talent Contest "gave her more courage to play with bands like the Emeralds and the Midnight Mist".
 Recording "Kandy Lamissi" in 1977 was thought to be the turning point in her career.
 The song was an instant hit and Mariazelle came to be known by that name.

 The success of "Kandy Lamissi" allowed her to perform not only in Sri Lanka but also in top hotels like Soaltee Oberoi in Kathmandu, Nepal.
 In the same year, she met with an accident in Nuwara Eliya and sustained serious injuries to her spine and collar bone.
 Helped by a classmate at the time, Christine Nadarajah, she claimed that her belief in God and community prayers saw her out from that dark period.
 After being released from hospital, Mariazelle had the privilege of being helped by Sri Lankan legends like: Clarence Wijewardene, the Emperor of Baila, M. S. Fernando, Stanley Peiris, Ajantha Ranasinghe, Chandral Fonseka and Sunil Perera/Piyal of the Gypsies.
 The compositions of Clarence and others allowed her to perform with a different style and their songs attracted music lovers.
 Ajantha's composition "Sihina Nelum Mal" was dedicated to her son, Teshan now studying in England.